Drommedhar/ArcRaidersHelper/README.md

 - Adjust default click-through behavior, independent opacity sliders (normal vs click-through), ad filtering, or hotkey strings (`Ctrl+Alt+T` style format) and hit **Apply** to persist.
 The opacity sliders drive both the glass chrome and the embedded website thanks to injected CSS.
 - Enable **Hide ads on tracker** if you want the embedded page to block common ad hosts and DOM containers without modifying the upstream site; toggle it off if anything legitimate gets caught.
 - Invalid URLs or duplicate hotkeys are rejected with a warning so you do not end up with unusable shortcuts.

+### Automatic updates
+- At startup the overlay issues a HEAD request to [`https://github.com/Drommedhar/ArcRaidersHelper/releases/latest`](https://github.com/Drommedhar/ArcRaidersHelper/releases/latest) to discover the newest tag (even if the page itself is blocked) and then queries the GitHub API for release metadata.
+- When a newer release exists, the preferred asset (MSI/EXE/ZIP) is downloaded to `%LOCALAPPDATA%\ArcRaidersHelper\updates` and extracted to a staging folder.
+If the app is running from a published install (not `bin/Debug`), it relaunches itself in headless "apply update" mode, copies the new binaries over the current directory without touching `%APPDATA%`, and starts the updated overlay.
+- Development builds (anything running from `bin/Debug` or `bin/Release`) never self-overwrite; they still download the ZIP and leave it for manual installation so your workspace stays intact.
+- If the release feed cannot be reached (offline, firewalls, rate limits) the overlay simply skips the update cycle and tries again the next time it starts.
+- **Private repo testing:** drop a `github_token.txt` file next to `OverlayApp.exe` (or copy `OverlayApp/github_token.txt.sample` to that name) and paste a personal access token that can read the repo.
+The file is optional, ignored by git, and copied to the build output only when it exists, so internal tokens never leak into source control.

 ### Customizing hotkeys and placement
 User preferences live in `%APPDATA%\ArcRaidersHelper\settings.json`.
 You can edit this file (while the app is closed) to change hotkey combos or seed a default window size/position.
 Unknown or invalid hotkeys automatically fall back to the defaults listed above, and the overlay automatically remembers whichever language you last selected on arctracker.io.